What is an Equity Warrant?

 These options can usually be exercised a few years after the loan is issued or after the end of the term.

 Think of the put amount as a guaranteed minimum for the lender.
-If a lender doesn’t want to hold the warrant any longer, they can simply put the warrant.
-Therefore, it is important a borrower expects to have to pay this amount.
+If a lender doesn’t want to hold the warrant any longer, they can put the warrant.
+Therefore, a borrower must expect to have to pay this amount.

 If you give a warrant of 1% of your company and there is a put amount of $30,000, expect to pay at least $30,000.